phite/BB2490_Project/Project diary.md

 Meeting with Enrichetta and Marco in SciLifeLab.

-We discussed the small difference in results after running preprocessing.
+We discussed the small difference in results of mine and Marco's after running preprocessing.

 Also, we try to figure out a method to normalize human read counts according to the dynamic range of yeast read counts.